Austin Riley Preview, Player Props: Braves vs. Cubs

 Austin Riley At The Plate

-- Among qualified hitters in MLB play, he ranks 16th in batting average, 41st in on-base percentage, and 11th in slugging.
+- He ranks 20th in batting average, 41st in on base percentage, and 12th in slugging among qualified hitters in MLB play.

-- Riley will look to extend his five-game hitting streak.
-He's batting .450 with one homer over the course of his last outings.

-- Riley has an RBI in 60 of 153 games this season, with multiple RBI in 24 of them.
-He has also driven in three or more of his team's runs in nine contests.
+- Riley has had an RBI in 60 games this season (39.0%), including 24 multi-RBI outings (15.6%).
+He has also driven home three or more of his team's runs in nine contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.